RosaleeKnight/study-notes/cybersecurity-terminology.md

 SOC 2: Criteria developed by AICPA (American Institue of CPA) for managing customer data based on 5 trust principles which are security, availability, processing integrity, confidentiality and privacy.

+The Cyber Kill Chain: Framework part of the Intelligence Driven Defense model for identification and prevention of cyber intrusion activities which states what the threat actors must complete to achieve their objective in 7 steps.

 ---

 # Tools